Microscopy¶

 coords = peak_local_max(distance, labels=img, min_distance=min_distance, footprint=footprint)

-# create segmentation labels of pixels
+# Create segmentation labels for pixels

 mask = np.zeros(distance.shape, dtype=bool)